crawfis/GTMY.Audio/README.md

             AudioManagerSingleton.Instance.SetMusicPlayer(Music);
         }
 ```
-   d) In Unity, select the Music Player for the Initialize Audio Manager's field Music Player
+   4. In Unity, select the Music Player for the Initialize Audio Manager's field Music Player
-4) (If not using Addressables) Add any soundtracks to the MusicPlayer.
+4. (If not using Addressables) Add any soundtracks to the MusicPlayer.
-5) (If using Addressables) Create your library of music as an addressable group.
+5. (If using Addressables) Create your library of music as an addressable group.
-   a) Add a label to your soundtracks of "music".
+   1. Add a label to your soundtracks of "music".
 You can also add additional labels for specific uses or genres.
 These can be controlled in the Music Player Genre field.

 That is it, you can now write scripts to turn music on (play) and off (Stop), control the volume, mute and pause / unpause.
 If you want more control over what music is
 played or do not want to use Addressables, see the MusicController.
 Music Player is just a wrapper around MusicController.